That's all changed with health care reform.

 Will health care reform laws make it easier to include a child with an ongoing health problem on my insurance plan?

 Yes.
-As part of the Affordable Care Act, insurers are no longer allowed to deny health coverage to children younger than 19 because of a pre-existing condition.
+As part of the Affordable Care Act, insurers are no longer allowed to deny health coverage to children because of a pre-existing condition.

 Will needing insurance coverage for a pre-existing condition make me have to pay higher premiums?